Varsha Jain: Life

 Jain says that she was first inspired to become a doctor after seeing the fictional Dr. Beverly Crusher in Star Trek whilst watching it with her brothers in the Birmingham area.

 Her interest was inspired whilst attending the UK Space Biomedicine Conference in 2004.
 In 2006, she graduated from University College London with a BSc focusing on medicine is extreme environments.
 She graduated from Imperial College London with her medical degree in 2008.
-During her medical school training, in 2007, whilst she was studying at Imperial College, she got the chance to study for seven weeks at the NASA Johnson Space Centre.
+During her medical school training, in 2007, whilst she was studying at Imperial College, she got the chance to study for seven weeks at the NASA Johnson Space Center.
 She knew that she did not want to be a normal physician and this was an opportunity to work at NASA.
-She worked with the neuroscience research team at NASA Johnson Space Centre research the balance recovery after first time astronauts went into space.
-Four years later, she completed a masters degree at King's College London.
-She studied space physiology and health, and conducted her dissertation project at NASA Johnson Space Centre.
+She worked with the neuroscience research team at NASA Johnson Space Center research the balance recovery after first time astronauts went into space.
+Four years later, she completed a master's degree at King's College London.
+She studied space physiology and health, and conducted her dissertation project at NASA Johnson Space Center.
 She worked with Exploration Medical Capability team who look at in-flight diagnosis and treatments, to review the effiency of the medical systems onboard the International Space Station.

 In 2012, she was awarded an NIHR Academic Clinical Fellowship in the UK and focused her research purely on women's health in space.
 In 2019, she awarded a Wellbeing of Women clinical research training fellowship and with this she moved to Scotland to works as a researcher at the University of Edinburgh.
 Her research concerns endometrial phenotype in women with Abnormal Uterine Bleeding to understand why wiomen suffer from heavy periods.